-- 2.7 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
-Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
-A disability access plan is in place. - 2.8 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met.
+- 2.9 Good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; and provision is made for first aid.
+Pupils are properly supervised; admission and attendance registers are maintained, as required and there is a strategic approach to risk assessment.
+A disability access plan is in place. - 2.10 The standards relating to arrangements to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance are not met.
+Not all staff are checked against the barred list before commencing work at the school, and not all staff receive appropriate safeguarding training.
+Safeguarding concerns are not always appropriately documented and acted on. - 2.11 The standards relating to welfare, health and safety in paragraphs 9 16, the requirement of Schedule 10 of the Equality Act 2010, and the ban on corporal punishment under section 548 of the Education Act 1996 are met, but those in paragraph 7 [safeguarding] are not met.